plaidfinch/ComonadSheet/Presentation/presentation.md

 Etcetera, ad infinitum!

-# Do you want to build a comonad?
+# But I'm more than a one-dimensional character

 We could define a `newtype` for each added dimension, but this carries an overhead of between $O(n^2)$ and $O(n^3)$ boilerplate per dimension.